 To apply, please send the following materials to [email protected]

-- 1-page cover letter, explaining your interest in the position.
+- 1-page cover letter explaining your interest in the position.

 - Links or electronic files for up to three (3) samples of your work.
-If possible, please include a map, a piece of writing, and a demonstration ofa spatial analysis.
+If possible, please include a map, a piece of writing, and a demonstration of a spatial analysis.
 (A single sample may satisfy more than one of these requests.)

 - Contact information for 1 to 3 references who can attest to your experience with the skills listed above.
 Please do not include any information about your prior compensation.

 Diversity and Inclusion

 This policy also applies to management of staff with regards to internal promotions, training, opportunities for advancement, and terminations.
-It also applies to our interactions with outside vendors, subcontractors and the general public.
+It also applies to our interactions with outside vendors, subcontractors, and the general public.